-Shs placement fiasco: Open Letter to the Minister of Education – Part 2
+SHS placement fiasco: Open letter to the Minister of Education – Part 2

 At 21:10 in the night, I had a call from a man who introduced himself as a lawyer by the name of King, and a colleague of Sammy.
 He said that Sammy had told him about a message I sent to him.
 He wanted to find out what happened for me to send such a message to Sammy.

 I narrated the ordeal Sammy put me through.
-Lawyer King said that his purpose of calling was to make us speak the peace pipe.
-Rather than firstly sympathizing with me, lawyer King rather portrayed himself as a “holistic angel” who can never be provoked to the point where he would react the way I did.
+Lawyer King said that his purpose of calling was to make us spoke the peace pipe.
+Rather than firstly sympathising with me, lawyer King rather portrayed himself as a “holistic angel” who can never be provoked to the point where he would react the way I did.
 Well, I am not surprised.
 Birds of the same further…

 At dawn when I realized that lawyer King had seen all that I forwarded to him, I further added that:

 For the past 7 years, I have been sending my daughter to the eye clinic at Amasaman Hospital for treatment.
-At our last visit in February this year, a specialist Doctor from Korle-Bu was in.
+As at our last visit in February this year, a specialist Doctor from Korle-Bu was in.
 The doctor advised that I buy her eyeglasses, that it was long overdue.

 With my daughter’s health challenges, and having to spend over Ghc 3,000 on her placement alone, I decided that she rather go to a school in Accra, in order to save myself the trouble of arguing with drivers and their mates over transport fares, as I have been doing on the Amasaman to Madina route!
 I have written several articles about the abnormality in the application of the percentage of transport fare increment.
 But no one really cares.

-In my attempt to raise the Ghc 3,000 for Sammy, I had asked for loans from people from all walks of life, including a Spiritual Father - Pastor.
-The last Ghc 1,000 was Church money God’s money!
+In my attempt to raise the Ghc 3,000 for Sammy, I had asked for loan from people from all walks of life, including a Spiritual Father - Pastor.
+The last Ghc 1,000 was Church money – God’s money!

 When I told “Angelic” Lawyer King that I would write a full article on his colleague Sammy, he said it was not necessary once I got my money back from his wife.
 But my question is, how many people have Sammy treated like this, without anyone hearing about it, especially his Pastors and the Church he attends.

-I have tried getting different persons to do my daughter’s “thing” for me, but it now costs twice the money I paid to Sammy.
+I have tried getting different persons to do my daughter’s “thing” for me, but it now costing twice the money I paid to Sammy.
 Sammy himself had told me this repeatedly.

-As I’m writing this article, I got a message from a new leader trying to get placement for my daughter:
+As I’m writing this article, I got a message from a new lead trying to get placement for my daughter:

-“My man is saying that xxxxxxxx slot is very very limited.
+“My man is saying that the slot is very very limited.
 So far he has been able to do only 2.
 He is now saying that the amount is 5000.
-Please he said the money first, please.
+Please he said the money first please.
 You can send it to me, but I promise you, I am not a bad person so do not fear.
 Please when can you make the money ready?”

-There are aspects of my encounter with Sammy’s wife - the peace-loving Police Officer - that I would not want to write about because I have full respect for her for the way and manner she handled my complaint to her about her husband.
+There are aspects of my encounter with Sammy’s wife - the peace loving Police Officer - that I would not want to write about because I have full respect for her for the way and manner she handled my complain to her about her husband.
 Our Police Service needs more of such decent persons.
-She wasted no time refunding my money even though she could not reach her husband to confirm my claims.
+She wasted no time to refund my money even though she could not reach her husband to confirm my claims.

 Dr. Adutwum, my daughter is still in the house.
 I am yet to buy her trunk or chop box.
 It’s really a hard knock life!
 Ghana our Motherland!